open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ## SpanKind

-Depending on the `Span` position in a `Trace` and application components boundaries, it can play a different role.
-This role often defines how `Span` will be processed and visualized by various backends.
-So it is important to record this "hint" whenever possible to the best of the caller's knowledge.

-These are the possible SpanKinds:

-* `INTERNAL` Default value.
-Indicates that the span represents an internal operation within an application, as opposed to an operations happening at the boundaries.
+`SpanKind` describes the relationship bewteen the Span, its parents, and its children in a Trace as a hint to the system while rendering traces.
+Several conventional SpanKind values are defined:

-* `SERVER` Indicates that the span covers server-side handling of an RPC or other remote request.
+* `SERVER` Indicates that the span covers server-side handling of an RPC or other request.
-* `CLIENT` Indicates that the span describes a request to some remote service.
+* `CLIENT` Indicates that the span describes a request to some service.
 * `PRODUCER` Indicates that the span describes a producer sending a message to a broker.
 Unlike client and server, there is often no direct critical path latency relationship between producer and consumer spans.
 A `Producer` span ends